The Foodbank stocks had reached such healthy levels that volunteers were worried that they would not have anywhere to store their food stocks.

 Linda Medland, from Tavistock Foodbank, said: "I went to see the space offered to us and it is perfect for what we need!
 Thank you so much for all that you did on our behalf.
 I am so grateful for the Council's support of the help we offer local people.
 It's great news!"

-If you would like to help your local foodbank, you can do this with financial support, volunteering, offering a business partnership or donating food and household essentials, so contact them today and see how you can help to support them, and in turn your community. https://tavistock.foodbank.org.uk
+If you would like to help your local foodbank, you can do this with financial support, volunteering, offering a business partnership or donating food and household essentials.
+Why not contact them today and see how you can help to support them, and in turn your community. https://tavistock.foodbank.org.uk

 To see help and support available from West Devon Borough Council, go to: westdevon.gov.uk/covid19residents